Classics School Trip To The Bay of Naples

 A hike up to the crater of this famous active volcano provides splendid views and a fresh perspective on the landscape.
 The whole Vesuvian area was turned into a national park in 1995.
 Your group can discuss the disastrous eruption of 79AD, which destroyed Pompeii, Herculaneum and Stabiae.

-The Amalfi coastline is listed as a UNESCO world heritage site, with rugged cliff tops adorned with lemon groves, vineyards and winding roads that cut through picturesque villages and small towns such as Ravello, Amalfi and Furore.
+The Amalfi coastline is listed as a UNESCO world heritage site, offering steep rugged cliff tops adorned with lemon groves, beautiful vineyards and picturesque villages such as Ravello, Amalfi and Furore.
 This is a magnificent setting with views of the sea and fine examples of architecture, geography and historical monuments.

 Descend 40m below the streets of Naples into a subterranean world of quarries and tunnels dating back 2,400 years.
 The caverns and passageways not only provided building stone for the city but have also been used as an aqueduct and cisterns, Roman access passageways and most recently provided shelter during WWII.
 The visit also includes the ruins of a Greco-Roman theatre where the Emperor Nero once performed.

 This seaside villa is believed to have been owned by the Emperor Nero, and used by his second wife, Poppaea Sabina.
 It houses some of the best preserved Roman frescoes in the world.
 Examining these beautiful examples of Roman design, your students will gain an insight into the drastic contrast between the lives of the rich and the slaves of Roman society.
 Photo © Ho Visto Nina Volare.